BCG-X-Official/facet/README.rst

 effects of the variables that your model used for training:

 - **Redundancy**
-  Redundancy represents how much information is shared between two features contributions to the model predictions.
-For example, given features X and Y as coordinates on a chess board, the colour of a square can only be predicted when considering X and Y in combination.
+  represents how much information is shared between two features contributions to the model predictionsFor example, temperature and pressure in a pressure cooker are redundant features for predicting cooking time since pressure will rise relative to the temperature, and vice versa.
+Therefore, knowing just one of either temperature or pressure will likely enable the same predictive accuracy.
 Redundancy is expressed as a percentage ranging from 0% (full uniqueness) to 100% (full redundancy).

 - **Synergy**
-  Synergy represents how much the combined information of two features contributes to the model predictions.
-For example, temperature and pressure in a pressure cooker are redundant features for predicting cooking time since pressure will rise relative to the temperature, and vice versa.
-Therefore, knowing just one of either temperature or pressure will likely enable the same predictive accuracy.
+  represents how much the combined information of two features contributes to the model predictions.
+For example, given features X and Y as coordinates on a chess board, the colour of a square can only be predicted when considering X and Y in combination.
 Synergy is expressed as a percentage ranging from 0% (full autonomy) to 100% (full synergy)

 .. code-block:: Python